+Have a Big Vacation in a Small Town

-WALKING & HIKING With its miles of scenic paths and trails, Great Smoky Mountains is meant to be explored on foot.
+WALKING & HIKING

+With its miles of scenic paths and trails, Great Smoky Mountains is meant to be explored on foot.
 Whether you're a casual day hiker or a determined mountaineer, there's a trail for you.
-You can choose to stroll easy quarter-mile paths called Quiet Walkways or go on self-guiding nature walks (pamphlets describing points of interest are available at the trailheads).
-If you're an experienced hiker, you can tackle trails that bring you up steep mountainsides, along high ridges and through deep forests with rushing streams.
-Be sure to stop at a visitor center beforehand to learn about your walking and hiking options, pick up maps and find out about weather and trail conditions: and trail closures From May 2 to November 17, the Ramsey Cascade Trail and Ramsey Prong Road will be closed Monday to Thursday.
-Big Creek Trail will be closed May 9 to July 14, Monday to Thursdy.
-Scott Mountain Trail is closed between campsite 6 to Schoolhouse Gap.
+You can choose to stroll easy quarter-mile paths called Quiet Walkways, or go on self-guiding nature walks (pamphlets describing points of interest are available at the trailheads).
+If you're a more experienced hiker, you will want to tackle trails that bring you up steep mountainsides, along high ridges and through deep forests with rushing streams.
+Before heading off, be sure to stop at a visitor center to learn about your walking and hiking options, pick up maps and find out about weather and trail conditions: and weather. fire and storm-related closures.